oxford-arc/arc-module-list/docs/source/modules.rst

 **Description**

-Keras is a minimalist, highly modular neural networks library, written in Python and capable of running on top of either TensorFlow or Theano.
+Keras is a deep learning API written in Python, running on top of the machine learning platform TensorFlow.

-**URL**
+**More Information**

 https://keras.io/

 **Available Versions**::

+    2.4.3-fosscuda-2020b
     2.3.1-foss-2019b-Python-3.7.4
-    2.4.3-fosscuda-2020b

 Kraken2